friendica/red/doc/Translations.md

     /view/LNG-CODE/
 where LNG-CODE is the language code used, e.g. de for German or fr for French.
 For the email templates (the *.tpl files) just place them into the directory and you are done.
-The translated strings come as a "message.po" file from transifex which needs to be translated into the PHP file Red uses.
+The translated strings come as a "messages.po" file from transifex which needs to be translated into the PHP file Red uses.
 To do so, place the file in the directory mentioned above and use the "po2php" utility from the util directory of your Red installation.

-Assuming you want to convert the German localization which is placed in view/de/message.po you would do the following.
+Assuming you want to convert the German localization which is placed in view/de/messages.po you would do the following.

 1. Navigate at the command prompt to the base directory of your Red installation